Kintsugi Omakase NYC Offers a Sleek, Refined, and Relaxing Dining Experience

 Hojicha and Black Sesame ice cream.
 Images courtesy of Kintsugi

-Kintsugi is open Monday-Sunday from 6-11pm.
+Kintsugi Omakase NYC is open Monday-Sunday from 6-11pm.
 Closed on Wednesdays.
 Advanced reservations are highly recommended.

-Non-reserved seating is done on a first-come-first-serve basis.
+Guests receive non-reserved seating on a first-come, first-served basis.
 Also, please note that all reservations require deposits.
-Deposits will be returned once the full bill is paid in the restaurant.
+The restaurant will return deposits once guests pay the full bill.

 Previous articleA Weekend In Porto – The Ultimate 2-Day Itinerary